UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Discussion and Conclusion

-\acknowledgments We thank Darach Watson for insightful discussions on black hole physics.
-We are also grateful to Katriona Gould for helpful discussions about \textsc{msaexp}.
-VK and KIC acknowledge funding from the Dutch Research Council (NWO) through the award of the Vici Grant VI.C.212.036.
-AZ acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
 PD acknowledges support from the Dutch Research Council (NWO) through the award of the VIDI Grant 016.VIDI.189.162 (``ODIN") and the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
 H.A. and IC acknowledge support from CNES, focused on the JWST mission, and the Programme National Cosmology and Galaxies (PNCG) of CNRS/INSU with INP and IN2P3, co-funded by CEA and CNES.
 RP and DM acknowledge support from JWST-GO-02561.013-A. YF acknowledge support from NAOJ ALMA Scientific Research Grant number 2020-16B.
 YF further acknowledges support from support from JSPS KAKENHI Grant Number JP23K13149.
 MS acknowledges support from the CIDEGENT/2021/059 grant, from project PID2019-109592GB-I00/AEI/10.13039/501100011033 from the Spanish Ministerio de Ciencia e Innovaci\'on - Agencia Estatal de Investigaci\'on.
 MST also acknowledges the financial support from the MCIN with funding from the European Union NextGenerationEU and Generalitat Valenciana in the call Programa de Planes Complementarios de I+D+i (PRTR 2022) Project (VAL-JPAS), reference ASFAE/2022/025.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program JWST-GO-2561.
 Support for program JWST-GO-2561 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
 This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00072, as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No.\ 140.
 The work of CCW is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 \software{EAZY \citep{brammer08}, FSPS \citep{conroy09}, GALFIT \citep{peng02,peng10}, grizli \citep{grizli}, msaexp \citep{msaexp}.}

 \facilities{\jwst, ALMA}